ga-wdi-boston/wdi_1_git_demo/README.md

 * Understand why we need Source Control.
 * Create a new **LOCAL** Git repository(repo).
 * Become familiar with the [Git commands](command-reference.md), (init, add, commit, clone, etc.)
-* Create a Github repo.
+* Create a remote Github repo that will be a total copy of the local repo.

 ### Source Control